lwgover/Teaching/README.md

 ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) __Please don't copy and paste any of this material!!__ ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)

-##Advice
+## Advice
 - Try to switch windows and tabs as minimally as possible.
 - It's really tempting to google (or ChatGPT) the answer, but you'll learn so much quicker and better if you struggle through it
-- If you learn something new, write it down in your own words!
+- If you learn something new, physically write it down in your own words! this will dramatically improve your retention of the material
+- Have fun with it!
+If you don't like the lesson, make your own!

 ## Downloading:
 *If you'd like to easily access the prewritten code for this project, you can easily download this project by using the terminal app (it's really easy, I promise)*